Andres Spokoiny

-Andrés Spokoiny (born 1968) is an Argentine-born Jewish nonprofit executive, author, and thought leader.
+Andrés Spokoiny (born 1968) is an Argentine-born Jewish nonprofit executive, and author.
 Based in New York City, he is President and CEO of the Jewish Funders Network (JFN), a global association of Jewish philanthropists and foundations.

 Early life and education

 Spokoiny was born in Buenos Aires to a family of Polish-Jewish immigrants.
 He studied business administration at the University of Buenos Aires and Jewish education at the Hebrew University of Jerusalem.

 Career

 Spokoiny began his career with IBM in South America before joining the American Jewish Joint Distribution Committee (JDC) in 1997.
 Based in Paris, he oversaw community rebuilding efforts across Northeast Europe.
 He later directed Leatid Europe, a leadership training institute for Jewish professionals, and served as executive director of Federation CJA in Montreal from 2009 to 2011.

 In 2011, he became President and CEO of the Jewish Funders Network, where he leads efforts to shape ethical Jewish philanthropy internationally.
-Through JFN, he has addressed crises such as the COVID-19 pandemic and the Israel–Iran war, advising funders on pacing and prioritization during rapidly evolving conflicts.
+Through JFN, he has addressed crises such as the COVID-19 pandemic and the Twelve-Day War, advising funders on pacing and prioritization during rapidly evolving conflicts.

 Spokoiny also contributes commentary on the ethics of contemporary philanthropy, exploring themes like individual giving versus federated structures and moral use of philanthropic power.